tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - No code

-### Q: The '64' in the Nintendo-64 console refers to what?
-- **Correct Answer:** The bits in the CPU architecture
-- The number of megabytes of RAM
-- Capacity of the ROM Cartridges in megabytes
-- Clock speed of the CPU in Hertz

-### Q: The 'D' in the term "D-Mail" from the game "Steins; Gate" is short for what?
-- **Correct Answer:** DeLorean
-- Deep
-- Demo
-- Dev

-### Q: The 'In the Flesh' tour was used in support of what Pink Floyd album?
-- **Correct Answer:** Animals
-- The Wall
-- Wish You Were Here
-- The Final Cut

-### Q: The 'Islets of Langerhans' is found in which human organ?
-- **Correct Answer:** Pancreas
-- Kidney
-- Liver
-- Brain

-### Q: The 'Squaring the Circle' problem is solvable.
-- **Correct Answer:** False
-- True

-### Q: The "fairy"type made it's debut in which generation of the Pokemon core series games?
-- **Correct Answer:** 6th
-- 2nd
-- 7th
-- 4th

-### Q: The "fairy"type made it's debut in which generation of the Pokemon core series games?
-- **Correct Answer:** 6th
-- 2nd
-- 7th
-- 4th

 ### Q: The "Berenstein Bears" is the correct spelling of the educational children's book series' name.
 - **Correct Answer:** False
 - True